PXL-IT-NET/Guts-DotNetEssentials/README.md

 ![alt text][img_cloned_repo_overview]

 By clicking the icon "Switch Views", you can select the solution that contains the chapter exercises you want to work on.
+Alternatively, you can just doubleclick a solution file (.sln) from an explorer window to start up Visual Studio with the solution opened up.

 ![alt text][img_switch_views]